bhq12/binary-search-the-hard-way/README.md

 # Learn Binary Search the Hard Way!

-Sure, you think you know binary search...
+Sure, binary search seems easy...

-Just use a sorted array, make a left and right pointer, and move them inwards.
+Just use a sorted array, make a left and right pointer, and split the array in half each iteration until you find the target.
 Easy right?

 Wrong!

-I made this tool because I always forget how to adjust my binary search edge cases for specific scenarios:
+I made this tool because I always forget how to adjust my binary search edge cases for different scenarios:

 - How do you use binary search to get the highest number less than target?
 - How do you use binary search to find the first instance of target in the array?
 - How do you use binary search to find the smallest value greater than the target when the target is not present in the array?

 I always mess these up, use this tool to help you not mess them up too!

+If you are a newcomer to binary search, don't worry, we have background and easy problems too to help bring you up to speed!

+## Background
+If you're currently unfamiliar with binary search as a concept, or it's been a long time since you've revisited the concept, feel free to read through the concepts in ./background first (and please raise a pull request and contribute back if there is anything missed or additional detail that would be helpful!

 ## Setup and dependencies
 This project is intentionally created with no package dependencies for simple running on any system.
 All that is required is that you have a recent-ish python 3.x version installed.
 It is recommended that this version is python 3.10+, but I suspect it will work on older versions as well (I just haven't tested with the typehints etc.)